RI Middle School Book Awards

 A minimum of 6 books need to read to participate in the Middle School games.
 (SHHHH!!
 You all read Echo for summer reading so it's really only 5!)

-A journal (click here) is available to complete electronically or to print and complete in writing.
+A journal (click here) is available to complete electronically which will be automatically sent to Ms. Winner.

 Born and raised in a prison where is mother is incarcerated, Perry T. Cook is taken to live with a foster family, where he feels trapped and out of place, and works to find a way to be reunited with his mother. by Leslie Conner

 After shunning Jaime, the school nerd, on her first day at a new middle school, Penelope Torres tries to blend in with her new friends in the art club, until the art club goes to war with the science club, of which Jaime is a member. by Svetlana Chmakov

 Pat O'Toole has always idolized his older brother, Coop, right up until the day Coop ran away from their home just outside Washington, D.C. -- now a year later he has received a package containing a digital voice recorder and a cryptic message from his brother, which will lead Pat on a strange and dangerous journey to the mysterious Community living beneath the streets of New York. by Roland Smith

 Leaving her best friend and the familiarity of Seattle for the paper mill town of "Stinkville," South Carolina, twelve-year-old Alice, who lives with albinism and blindness, takes on the additional challenge of entering the Stinkville Success Stories essay contest. by Beth Vrabel